-Electronic Logging Devices (ELD) Now Mandatory For Commercial Vehicles
+Electronic Logging Devices (ELD)

 I’m Ed Smith, a Truck Accident Lawyer in Sacramento.
 Every commercial bus and truck driver is now required to install and use an electronic logging device or ELD to maintain a record of compliance with the Hours of Services (HOS) rules that are aimed at improving road safety and preventing driver fatigue.